 Regulations: 2 Cal.
 Code of Regs.
-Section 18116 2 Cal.
-Code of Regs.
-Section 18117 2 Cal.
-Code of Regs.
-Section 18225.7 2 Cal.
-Code of Regs.
-Section 18550
+Sections 18116, 18117, 18225.7, 18550

 § 85501.
 Prohibition on Independent Expenditures by Candidate or Officeholder Controlled Committees.

 A controlled committee of a candidate may not make independent expenditures and may not contribute funds to another committee for the purpose of making independent expenditures to support or oppose other candidates.